j-reisons/calculated-risk/blog/docs.md

 The model of investing used by the calculator is based on the following assumptions:

 #### Time
-* We are investing towards some time horizon.
+* We are investing towards some predetermined time horizon.
 * The time between now and the horizon is broken up into periods.
 * We may only change strategies at the end of a period.